ballalamit/express-csv-generator-task/Readme.md

 You can test it via a web browser or using a tool like Postman.

 Output
-The generated CSV file will be saved in the output directory within the project folder.
+The generated CSV file will be saved in the output directory within the project folder, and you will get a response as a path of the file.